-- ◆ Improve CPU performance to alleviate resource conflicts between Log Server and Microsoft SQL Server: - Increase the CPU speed, the number of CPUs, or both. - Consider providing a dedicated machine for Log Server. - Provide adequate disk space to accommodate the growth of the Log Database.
-Microsoft SQL Client Tools can be used to check database size. - Use a disk array controller with multiple drives to increase I/O bandwidth. - ◆ Increase the RAM on the Microsoft SQL Server machine to reduce time-consuming disk I/O operations.
+- ◆ Improve CPU performance to alleviate resource conflicts between Log Server and Microsoft SQL Server: - Increase the CPU speed, the number of CPUs, or both. - Provide a dedicated server machine for Log Server. - Provide adequate disk space to accommodate the growth of the Log Database.
+Microsoft SQL Client Tools can be used to check database size. - Use a disk array controller with multiple drives to increase I/O bandwidth.
+Place the tempdb and database files on a separate drive to reduce competition for computing resources. - ◆ Increase the RAM on the Microsoft SQL Server machine to reduce time-consuming disk I/O operations.